Find out stock expert Mitessh Thakkar's quick take on some handpicked stocks

 Thakkar’s stock recommendations for today's trade:

-- GAIL is a sell with a stop loss of Rs 71 and target price of Rs 65.
+- GAIL India is a buy with a stop loss of Rs 74 and target price of Rs 81.

-- Cipla is a buy with a stop loss of Rs 400 and target price of Rs 422.
+- Indian Oil Corporation (IOC) is a buy with a stop loss of Rs 79.5 and target price of Rs 85.

-- Adani Enterprises is a sell with a stop loss of Rs 133.5 and target price of Rs 123.
+- Manappuram Finance is a sell with a stop loss of Rs 97.5 and target price of Rs 88.